 I have received a NSF CAREER Award in 2010, an IEEE BioVis 2011 Best-Paper Award, an IEEE LDAV 2012 Best Paper Runner-Up Award, an IEEE BioVis 2013 Data Contest Visualization Award and multiple Teaching Awards for courses which blend teaching and research.

-I am currently on a self-sponsored sabbatical at Carnegie Mellon University.
-I hold an Assistant Professorship appointment at the University of Pittsburgh under a disputed tenure case (tenure recommendation overturned at the School level Apr 2013; School Appeal panel finds 5-0 in favor of the appeal Apr 2014; slow administrative resolution).
-I hold an Adjunct appointment in the Robotics Institute at Carnegie Mellon University, and a Joint appointment in the Department of Computational and Systems Biology in the University of Pittsburgh School of Medicine.
+Fall 2014, I am on a self-sponsored sabbatical at Carnegie Mellon University.
+I will be an Associate Professor of Computer Science at the University of Illinois as of January 2015.
+Prior to that, I was an Assistant Professor of Computer Science at the University of Pittsburgh; thanks, Pitt, I quit (departmental recommendation for tenure and promotion to Associate Professor December 2012; arbitrarily overturned by the Dean's Office April 2013---I had never met or interacted with the Dean; the School Appeal panel---same School, under the same Dean---finds 5-0 in favor of the appeal April 2014, on procedural violation grounds; then the upper administration stalls, while attempting to double my teaching load Sept 2014; no resolution, despite wide-spread support over four Schools on campus, and a concern notice filed by the School Tenure Council itself.
+It's been 1.4 years since April 2013; Thanks, Pitt, I Quit; wonderful colleagues, students and staff, though).
+While at Pitt, I held an Adjunct appointment in the Robotics Institute at Carnegie Mellon University, and a Joint appointment in the Department of Computational and Systems Biology in the University of Pittsburgh School of Medicine.
 I received my Ph.D. in Computer Science from Brown University in May 2007.
 Before that, I was an intern at Philips Research in the Netherlands.
 And first, I received a M.Sc. and a B.S. in 1998, respectively 1997, from the Computer Science Department of the Politehnica University of Bucharest in Romania.

 TeachingI have received six Teaching Awards in five years of teaching (one at the Provost level; two for student evaluations in the top 4% in the School of Arts and Sciences; and three more for highest student evaluations in the department at specific undergraduate and graduate levels); although, or perhaps because, I often choose to experiment with my teaching and learn from the results :-).
 My teaching portfolio showcases some of the work produced by my awesome students.